35 Website Myths That Still Hurt SEO, GEO and Digital Performance

 🔗 Pro resources:

-Myth 14: Security isn’t a design concern
+Myth 14: Security isn’t part of design

 🔗 Pro resources:

-Myth 15: Good content will “speak for itself”
+Myth 15: Good content will speak for itself

 🔗 Pro resources: